SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: The Dataset

 \subsection{Semi-Supervised Training Dataset}

+We used the democratic co-training setup described in Subsection~\ref{S:DemocraticCoTraining} to create the semi-supervised dataset.
+We first trained each model on the \olid{} dataset using 10\% of the training dataset for validation.
+The performance of the individual models on the \olid{} dataset is shown in Table~\ref{tab:ensemble}.
+We can see that BERT is the best model for Level A, and that PMI performs almost on par with the LSTM model.
+We believe that this is due to the size of the dataset and to the fact that a simple lexicon of curse words would be highly predictive of the offensive content present in a tweet.
+The performance of the FastText model is the lowest by 2 points.

+For Level B, BERT performs best, followed by the LSTM model.
+The task is more challenging at this level for frequency and $n$-gram-based approaches such as PMI and FastText.

+Finally, the overall performance of the models at Level C decreases further.
+This is expected as the size of the dataset becomes smaller, and the task becomes one of three-way classification, whereas Levels A and B are two-way.
+Here, BERT and LSTM outperform FastText and PMI, with BERT being the best model.

+The decrease in performance in the final level can lead to increased noise in the semi-supervised labels, but we use an ensemble of four models, and we provide the average and the standard deviation of the confidence across the models on each instance to mitigate this.
+As we show later, these scores can be successfully used to filter out a large amount of noise in the semi-supervised dataset, thus yielding performance improvements.
-To create our semi-supervised training set, we computed the average and the standard deviation of the confidences predicted by each of the models in the democratic co-training setup, as described in Subsection~\ref{S:DemocraticCoTraining}.
-Therefore, the semi-supervised dataset $\olidweak = \{(x_i',p_i')|i \in [1, |\olidweak|])\}$ where ${p'_i}$ = avg$(\{{p'_i}^j|j \in [1, N]\})$, std$(\{{p'_i}^j|j \in [1, N]\})$ is the aggregated single prediction.
-The distribution of the scores across the dataset is shown in Appendix~\ref{App:B}.

-In particular, we computed the scores based on the confidences for the positive class at Levels A and B and the confidences for the IND, GRP, and OTH classes at Level C. We performed the above aggregation step instead of just using the scores of each model in order to avoid overfitting to any particular model in the ensemble.
-Our intention for having both the average and the standard deviation was to stimulate different aggregation schemes of the semi-supervised data and, at the same time, to disallow model approximations or any assumptions based on the models.
+We computed the aggregated single prediction based on the average and the standard deviation of the confidences predicted by each of the models: $\olidweak{} = \{(x_i',p_i')|i \in [1, |\olidweak|])\}$, where ${p'_i} = \mathrm{avg}(\{{p'_i}^j|j \in [1, N]\})$.
+In particular, we computed the scores based on the confidences for the positive class at Levels A and B, and on the confidences for IND, GRP, and OTH at Level C. We performed the above aggregation step instead of just using the scores of each model in order to avoid over-fitting to any particular model in the ensemble.
+This also helps to prevent biases with respect to individual models in future uses of the dataset.
+Moreover, the standard deviation and the average scores can be used to filter instances that the models disagree on, thus reducing the potential noise in the semi-supervised annotations.

-First, we annotated all the tweets in a semi-supervised manner with the labels of level A. Then, we selected the subset of tweets that all models were confident were likely offensive (BERT and GRU $\geq.5$, PMI and FT=OFF) to annotate for Level B. Finally, we chose the tweets likely to be TIN at Level B with a standard deviation lower than 0.25 for Level C. The size and the label distribution across the datasets can be found in Table~\ref{tab:training-data-distribution} and examples of tweets and their confidence for each model can be found in Table~\ref{tab:training-data-examples}.
+We labeled the dataset in this semi-supervised manner by first assigning a Level A label to all the tweets.
+Then, we selected the subset of tweets that were likely to be offensive for all models (BERT and LSTM $\geq.5$, PMI and FT=OFF) as instances that should be assigned a label for Level B. Finally, for Level C, we chose the tweets that were likely to be TIN at Level B with a standard deviation lower than 0.25.